-Per IRS Publication 587, Business Use of Your Home, page 7:
+Per IRS Publication 587, Business Use of Your Home (Including Use by Daycare Providers), on page 7:

 To enter information for self-employed business use of home expenses in TaxAct:

 Note.
 When reviewing via the screen titled Your net income or loss for this business is $, click Review on the "Business Use of Home" row.